How to Force Winter Paperwhite Bulbs

-Winter can be gloomy and gray.
+Winter can be gloomy and gray, but having live plants can make it so much easier to endure.
+The plants help remind you that the gray days won’t last for forever.
 Today, I am going to show you how to force winter paperwhite bulbs.

-Do you need to have a green thumb?
+Do you need to have a green thumb to force paperwhites?

 - shallow container or dish

 - moss, if you wish to cover the pea gravel